sirixdb/sirixdb.github.io/transactional-cursor-api.md

 }
 ```

-### Tree-Encoding in Sirix
+### Tree-Encoding in SirixDB
+The encoding of the underlying tree structure of both XML- and JSON-documents in SirixDB is simple.

-Our encoding is pretty simple.
-We do not use range-encodings or hierarchical labels (the latter optionally for imported XML-documents in order to provide fast document order determination).
-Instead, every node once stored in Sirix references other nodes by a `firstChild`/`leftSibling`/`rightSibling`/`parent`/`nodeKey` encoding.
-Think of it as a persistent DOM.
+SirixDB doesn't use range-encodings (not update-friendly) or hierarchical labels (B+-tree index-structure traversal might be too expensive).
+However, we can specify that SirixDB stores hierarchical labels (DeweyIDs) for XML-resources to provide fast document order determination.

+Instead of the aforementioned encodings, a node in SirixDB references other nodes by a firstChild/leftSibling/rightSibling/parentNodeKey/nodeKey encoding.
+Think of it as a persistent DOM:

 <div class="img_container">
 ![encoding](images/encoding.png)
 </div>

-The numbers are auto-generated unique, stable node-IDs or nodeKeys.
-Every structural node might have a first child, a left sibling, a right sibling and a parent node.
-Namespace- and attributes- are the only non-structural nodes in XML/XDM data.
-They just have a parent pointer.
-In our JSON to tree mapping however, every node is a structural node.
+The numbers in the figure are auto-generated unique, stable node-IDs or node-keys generated with a simple sequential number generator.

+Every structural node might have a first child, a left sibling, a right sibling, and a parent node.

-Note that we're able to store both XML- and JSON-documents in the same encoding.
+Namespace- and attributes- are the only non-structural nodes in XML-resources.
+They have a parent pointer and are referenceable through special moveToAttribute and moveToNamespace methods if the transactional cursor is located on an element node.

+In the JSON-to-tree mapping, however, every node is a structural node.
+To support fine granular versioning of nodes and to be able to reuse the axis-implementations, SirixDB uses the same encoding for JSON resources as we've seen.

+Thus we'll introduce a unique API, which we're going to use for both traversing and updating XML and JSON resource with only subtle differences.

+**Note that the binary JSON-format in SirixDB allows duplicate object record keys, which are ordered.
+Upper layers, however, may simply store object records in a hash map, thus not keeping track of the order nor supporting duplicate record keys.**

 ### Create a database with a single resource file
-First, we want to show how to create a database with a single resource (the resource is going to be imported from an XML-document and shredded into our internal format).
+First, we want to show how to create a database with a single resource.

 ```java
 // XML-file to import.